charlsonso/pytorch-a2c-ppo-acktr/README.md

+This version is a fork of a fork.
+This has been modified to work with NBA JAM for the SNES.

+The fork can be found at [here](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail.git)
 # pytorch-a2c-ppo-acktr

 ## Please use hyper parameters from this readme.
 With other hyper parameters things might not work (it's RL after all)!